Wide Receivers vs. Cornerbacks: Week 3 Matchups

 CINCINNATI BENGALS WIDE RECEIVERS

-Ja'Marr Chase has struggled to this point but this absolute must be a get-right spot for him.
+Ja'Marr Chase has struggled to this point but this absolutely must be a get-right spot for him.
 For Chase to fail in this setting is almost inconceivable, both because the Bengals know they need to fix his production immediately and because the Washington defense is very inviting.
 The cornerback personnel point blank is not good enough to run with Chase at all.
 Emmanuel Forbes is the only one with the wheels to do it, but he's still a work in progress at best.
 Benjamin St-Juste is a particularly easy target on the other side.
 Tee Higgins has his height matched by the 6-foot-3 St-Juste, but can probably still get St-Juste crossed up.
 In fact, if there's any threat to Chase's production in this game it would be the possibility of the Commanders defense letting everyone get open, but even if Higgins or/and Andrei Iosivas have good games here it should just be a reason for the Bengals to light it up and try to really get Joe Burrow moving.

 Upgrade: Ja'Marr Chase, Tee Higgins, Andrei Iosivas